VolkanSah/Custom-Fields-Eraser/README.md

 8. [License](#license)
 9. [Support](#support)

 ## Overview

-The Custom-Fields-Manager plugin adds a new "Custom Fields" menu item in the WordPress admin menu.
-It provides an interface to list and delete custom fields from the WordPress database, excluding some internal fields like `_edit_last` and `_edit_lock`.
+Custom Fields Eraser is a powerful tool for WordPress administrators to manage and clean up custom fields in the database.
+It adds a new "Custom Fields" menu item in the WordPress admin menu, allowing users to view and delete custom fields, excluding some internal fields like `_edit_last` and `_edit_lock`.

 **Important:** This plugin is designed for experienced administrators.
 The list of custom fields can be very long, and the initial load time might be significant depending on the number of custom fields.